The Results are In!

 What will we do with your feedback?

-In this Phase 1: Discover your input will provide valuable local perspectives, opinions, and concerns, helping the project team understand the local context and needs of the area.
-Your input from this phase will be considered alongside factors such as cost, environmental impact, technical limitations, and long-range plans to inform design options that will be presented in Phase 2: Explore.
+Phase 1 - Discover: is now complete.
+Public input from this phase is being considered alongside factors such as cost, environmental impact, technical limitations, and long-range plans to inform design options that will be presented in Phase 2 - Explore coming in the Fall 2024.

 SHARE YOUR IDEAS